guyogev/guyogev.github.io/_posts/2017-02-06-performance-boost-with-client-side-caching.md

   updateCache_(key, json) {
     if (Date.now() - json.timestamp > CACHE_EXPIRATION_MS_) {
       // Remove the response from cache if its too old.
-      // By default $http will send the request when no response is found in the cache. cache_.remove(key);
+      // By default $http will send the request when no response is found in th
+      // cache.
+      cache_.remove(key);
       return;
     }